TheProjecter/mangapress/readme.txt

 Manga+Press is a webcomic managment system for WordPress.
 Manga+Press uses WordPress's posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.
 Version 2.7 contains some new features listed here:

-* Bundled Theme:

-  1. Manga+Press now comes with a bundled theme (+ five child-themes).
-Manga+Press also comes with four theme templates that can be edited directly or incorporated into your existing theme.

 * New Thumbnail/Banner handling.

   1. In preparation for Manga+Press 3.0, 2.7 comes with Post Thumbnail support.
 This feature replaces the Comic Banner feature in previous versions of Manga+Press.